HackingGate/tailwind-nextjs-blog/data/blog/my-gift-a-self-reflecting-journey.md

 ## What impact do those traits have on me

-When I see someone blocks me, I get stressed and try to do my best to bypass that stressor and try to make my life a better state for me.
+When I encounter something that hinders me, I get stressed and try to do my best to bypass that stressor and try to make my life a better state for me.

 ## Interpersonal relationship